 A defective fuse is indicated by a burned-out fuse wire 4.

-Fire hazard The electrical system can be overloaded by the use of incorrect fuses.
+Fire hazard The electrical system can be overloaded if the wrong fuses are used.

 - Use only fuses with the prescribed amperage.
 Never by-pass or repair fuses. - Replace with a spare fuse of the right rating.